 Data entry automation is critical for onboarding new customers, processing B2B data, or during an acquisition.

-There are 2 approaches to automating data entry for the modern enterprise, and believe it or not — manual offshore keying is not one of them.
+While there are two approaches to automating data entry for the modern enterprise, believe it or not — manual offshore keying is not one of them.

 Instead, this article covers the benefits of performing data entry with intelligent process automation solutions such as: